 If you market an IVD in Europe and are just starting to think about doing a thorough gap analysis for the In Vitro Diagnostic Regulation (IVDR), it’s definitely not too early to start.
 An IVDD vs. IVDR gap analysis helps determine where you are now and where you need to be.
-While the EU IVDR entered into force in May 2017, the final date of application isn’t until May 2022.
+While the EU IVDR entered into force in May 2017, the final date of application isn’t until May 2022 (2024 for low risk IVDs).
 This is a longer transition period than for the EU MDR because the preparation phase will take longer for most IVD manufacturers – the changes in the IVDR are more significant and impactful than those in the EU MDR.

 Where to Begin?
 Areas to Focus on in Your IVDR Gap Assessment